Costs and Fees

 Parking Fees & Information

-Click Here to purchase online.
-Parking Permits are $ 30 per Fall and Spring Semester, $ 15 for Summer Session.
+Purchase your parking permit online.
+Parking Permits are $30 per Fall and Spring Semester, $15 for Summer Session.
 If you purchase a parking decal, make sure you have it displayed on your vehicle by the end of the second week of the semester.
 Campus Safety starts ticketing the Monday of the 3rd week (2nd week for the summer term)!.

 Parking permits are required at the Newport Beach and Garden Grove Centers.
 All persons using these lots at any time are required to purchase and display a parking permit. $2 day permits are available at the learning center locations; you can find the daily parking permit machine located in the center of each parking lot at the Newport Beach and Garden Grove Centers.
 Although the sticker will not guarantee a parking space, it will avoid the possibility of receiving a parking citation.

 Coastline parking permits are valid at Golden West and Orange Coast Colleges.
 Vehicles receiving Coastline citations have the same legal status as parking citations issued by a law enforcement agency in California.
 For further information regarding these regulations see Parking Regulations, located under "Policies", or contact the Public Safety office at (714) 546-7600, ext.
 16120.
 Now, parking permits may be purchased on-line at www.coastline.edu.

 Any checks returned unpaid (stop payment or insufficient funds) do not constitute automatic withdrawal from a class.
 A check returned from the bank for any reason is subject to a $25 service charge and a hold will be placed on student records for any financial obligation, until the obligation is cleared.

-Please see below for Le Jao Center parking details
+Please see below for Le Jao Campus parking details

 Please note the following:

 Any motorized vehicle requiring registration with the California Department of Motor Vehicles (DMV) must have a current parking permit:

-- affixed to the left rear (driver's side) bumper; or
+- Clearly visible in the left front (driver’s side) window or dashboard.

 - Motorcycles (mopeds) will have the permit affixed to the left front fork.